inayatu/webscrap/README.md

 # webscrap
-webscraping project using bs4 and scrapyy of different websites
+webscraping of different websites using bs4 and scrapy